aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 # What else can we do?

 Lambdas can help us simplify a lot more.
+If the

 This is already a lot of magic, but there are still more simplifications to come...